You are currently viewing No Heavy Cream? Here’s How to Make Heavy Cream with Just 2 Ingredients

 how to make heavy cream

-Ever found yourself in the middle of whipping up your favorite recipe, only to realize you’re out of heavy cream?
+Ever found yourself in the middle of a recipe, only to realize you’re completely out of heavy cream?

-It’s one of those frustrating moments that can throw off your entire meal plan.
+It’s one of those small kitchen emergencies that can throw off your entire meal plan.

-What if I told you that with just two simple ingredients you probably already have in your kitchen, you can make your own heavy cream in minutes?
+With just two simple ingredients you probably already have in your fridge, you can make a quick heavy cream substitute in minutes.

 Why Running Out of Heavy Cream Is a Problem

-Running out of heavy cream can feel like a disaster, especially when it’s a key ingredient in your recipe.
+Running out of heavy cream can feel like a small disaster, especially when it is the ingredient that makes your recipe rich and creamy.

-We’ve all been there—stuck in the kitchen with no convenient solution in sight.
+We have all been there, standing in the kitchen with a half-finished recipe and no easy solution in sight.

-With just two basic ingredients, you can create a homemade substitute for heavy cream that works perfectly in most recipes.
+With just two basic ingredients, you can make a homemade heavy cream substitute that works beautifully in most recipes that call for regular heavy cream.

-In just a few minutes, you’ll have a rich, creamy mixture that saves the day and keeps your recipe on track.
+In just a few minutes, you will have a rich, pourable cream mixture that saves your recipe and keeps dinner on track.

 What You’ll Need